-DONOR ENGAGEMENT POLICY - CORPORATE AND OTHER NON-GOVERNMENTAL PARTNERSHIPS
+DONOR ENGAGEMENT POLICY - PRIVATE SECTOR AND OTHER NON-GOVERNMENTAL PARTNERSHIPS

-Women Deliver's mission is to advocate globally for gender equality and the health, rights and wellbeing of girls and women.
-To help achieve its goals, Women Deliver seeks funding from a variety of supportive partners, including corporations, foundations and individuals who are essential to its success.
+Women Deliver's mission and long-term strategic goal is for girls and women to fully enjoy gender equality and rights, including sexual reproductive health and rights (SRHR).
+To help achieve its goals, Women Deliver seeks funding from a variety of supportive partners, including corporations, foundations, and individuals who are essential to its success.
 Accordingly, Women Deliver seeks partners who share its goals and values and who exemplify good business and ethical practices.